quantumgardener/qg.blog/content/notes/Tag Guidelines.md

 > This situation usually points to the need for [[Maps of Content]] as described in [[Tags Are Not Knowledge]].

 ## Maintaining tags
-Tags can be renamed both the parent and child levels.
-This is one reason why they are unsuitable to classify note content.
+Tags can be renamed both [](map%20of%20content.md) This is one reason why they are unsuitable to classify note content.

 Be aware that when renaming tags, those within a [[Dataview (Obsidian Plugin)]] query will not be renamed even though the front-matter tag will have been changed.